Sports Betting 101: NBA Betting Tips

 Attacking Live Betting

 If you’re around NBA circles, you’ll often hear the phrases “everyone goes on a run in the NBA” or “the NBA is a game of runs” muttered.
 These aren’t just sayings, though.
-The NBA really is a game of runs and you see it night in and night out across the league.
+The NBA really is a game of runs and you see it just about every night across the league.
 One team will go on a hot run and get up by double digits only to have the other team hit a run later in the game to pull the contest closer.
-You see it all the time.
 When it comes to betting, those who are patient and able to recognize game flow can get a lot of value from live, in-game betting.

 Another way to attack live NBA betting profitably is to find spots to middle.
-Let’s say you backed the Denver Nuggets at +6 before the game and they get off to a good start on the road against the Boston Celtics.
-At halftime, the Celtics are down 10 points and the live betting line has Boston listed at +2.
-You could now buy the Celtics and be holding both a Nuggets (+6) ticket and a Celtics (+2) ticket.
+Let’s say you backed the Denver Nuggets at +6 before the game and they get off to a good start on the road against the Los Angeles Lakers.
+At halftime, the Lakers are down 10 points and the live betting line has the Lakers listed at +2.
+You could now buy the Celtics and be holding both a Nuggets (+6) ticket and a Lakers (+2) ticket.
 You can’t lose both bets, but you can win both.

-There are few leagues that can offer as much value on live betting as the NBA, and as long as you have some of the basics down and are paying attention, you can be profitable when it comes to live, in-game betting on the NBA.
+There are few leagues that can offer as much value on live betting as the NBA, and as long as you have some of the basics down and are paying attention, you can work your way to being successful when it comes to live, in-game betting on the NBA.

 For more NBA betting tips, you can check out SharpSide’s Guide to NBA Futures and Prop Betting.